aclima88/NFL_BigDataBowl/README.md

 If git lfs install does not work right away, you will need to run ‘brew install git-lfs’ before running git lfs install in the terminal.
 * [NFL Next Gen Stats](https://operations.nfl.com/gameday/technology/nfl-next-gen-stats/)

 ## Contact
-If you have any questions or concerns regarding privacy or data handling in this project, please do not hesitate to reach out to us:
+If you have any questions or concerns regarding the data handling in this project, please do not hesitate to reach out to us:
 + Aaron Summers [LinkedIn](https://www.linkedin.com/in/aaron-summers-643725216/) | [Github](https://github.com/summers-lee)
 + Angelo Lima [LinkedIn](https://www.linkedin.com/in/angelo-lima-23780467/) | [GitHub](https://github.com/aclima88)
 + Hannah Varghese [LinkedIn](https://www.linkedin.com/in/hannahvarghese/) | [GitHub](https://github.com/hannahvarghese)